The hitchhiker's guide to LLVM debugging tools

 For increment builds, ccache "speeds up recompilation by caching previous compilations and detecting when the same compilation is being done again."

-In my use case, when compiling the codebase from different commits (because some branches are opened a few weeks ago and some are opened recently after I have git pull
+Anyways, in my use case, when compiling the codebase from different commits (because some branches are opened a few weeks ago and some are opened recently after I have git pull

 from upstream),